hbsagen/dump1090_mutability/README.md

+ Works with MacOS 10.15.2 and FlightAware Pro Stick

+ run in terminal

+ ./dump1090 --interactive --modeac --mlat --write-json /usr/local/var/dump1090-mut-data

+ from inside the folder and watch the planes identified in the terminal window.

 # HEY, THIS IS OLD CODE

 This fork sees very little maintenance and is really only here for historical reasons.